Young offender institution

-Young offender institutions (YOI; more formally His Majesty's Young Offenders Institutions or HMYOI; Sefydliad Troseddwyr Ifanc Ei Mawrhydi) are youth detention centres for offenders between ages 15 to 21 in Great Britain.
+Young offender institutions (YOI; more formally His Majesty's Young Offender Institutions or HMYOI; Sefydliad Troseddwyr Ifanc Ei Fawrhydi) are youth detention centres for offenders between ages 15 to under 21 in Great Britain.
 These offenders will have received a custodial sentence following criminal offence convictions or may be being held on remand awaiting trial on pending charges.

 A young offender institution can accommodate between 60 and 400 young people, with each age group housed in its own wing of between 30 and 60 inmates.
 Most young offender institutions are run by the national prison service while some are run by private companies on behalf of the prison service.

 Background

 Entrance to the Grove Prison built in 1848, which operated as an adult prison from 1848; a borstal from 1921; and a young offender institution (HM Prison Portland) from 1988.

 Young offender institutions were introduced under the Criminal Justice Act 1988, but secure institutions specifically intended for young offenders have existed since the beginning of the 20th century: the first borstal opened at Borstal, Kent in 1902.

 The regime of a young offender institution is similar to that of an adult prison.
 There are slight differences, notably a lower staff-to-offender ratio.
 Prisoners serving sentences at young offender institutions are expected to participate in at least 25 hours of education per week, aimed at behaviour improvement, practical skill development for post-release and employment preparation.
 There are also opportunities for prisoners to undertake work in Community Service Volunteer programmes.